p4lang/p4factory/README.md

 Building and Running a Target
 ========

-Each targeted P4 program is set up in a directory under targets/.
+Each P4 program (called a 'target') is set up in a directory under targets/.
 Inside the target directory is a Makefile with the instructions on how to build the behavioral model for that P4 program.

 To build the target "project_name":

     cd targets/project_name
     make bm
-This should result in an executable in the same directory called "behavioral_mode"
+This should result in an executable in the same directory called "behavioral_model"

 Creating a New Target
 ========